networknext/next/docs/source/next_client_t.rst

 	- **client** -- The client instance to destroy.
 Must be a valid client instance created by *next_client_create*.
 Do not pass in NULL.

-**Return value:**

-	The newly created client instance, or NULL, if the client could not be created.

 **Example:**

 .. code-block:: c++